LaraTaverniers/KTANE-Helper/README.md

 # **KTANE Helper**

 **This application helps "the expert" to defuse bombs in the video game "Keep Talking and Nobody Explodes".**
+**It was created for pleasure of programming, without forgetting the main interest of the game !**